Difference Between Length And Width

 Q: Can length and width be the same?

-A: Yes, in the case of squares or circles, length and width are equivalent, as all sides/dimensions are equal Still holds up..
+A: Yes, in the case of squares or circles, length and width are equivalent, as all sides/dimensions are equal Not complicated — just consistent..

 Q: What if an object has irregular shapes?